nbargnesi/xy/docs/apiref.rst

 functions
 ---------

-.. function:: void xy_inotify_init
+.. function:: void xy_inotify_init()

    Initializes xy's inotify module.
+This function makes :type:`in_fd` available for use, which may be -1 on failure.

+.. function:: void xy_inotify_reinit()

-Returns the inotify file descriptor or -1 on failure.
-This function makes :type:`xy_in_fd` available for use.
+   Reinitializes the inotify module.
+This function makes a new :type:`in_fd` available for use.

+.. function:: void xy_inotify_terminate()

+   The inotify module's shutdown hook.

-.. function:: void xy_inotify_read
+.. function:: void xy_inotify_read()

    Drains the inotify event queue of all events.